circleci/circleci-docs/jekyll/_cci2/caching.md

 ### Using Caching in Monorepos

 There are many different approaches to utilizing caching in monorepos.
-This type of approach can be used whenever you need to managed a shared cache based on multiple files in different parts of your monorepo.
+This type of approach can be used whenever you need to manage a shared cache based on multiple files in different parts of your monorepo.

 #### Creating and Building a Concatenated `package-lock` file